UNC Health Enacts Heightened Restrictions for Facility Visitors, Vendors, Volunteers and Students

 All approved visitors and any vendors visiting UNC will be issued masks at hospital entrances, which they will be asked to wear for the duration of the visit.

 Community practitioners will be required to wear masks.
 They will be issued a UNC Health mask if necessary.

 UNC Health is committed to patient-centered, safe care throughout all of our hospitals and health care facilities.
 Due to the growing spread of coronavirus / COVID-19 in North Carolina, and to limit the risk of exposure for patients, caregivers, and employees, UNC Health will be enacting more stringent restrictions for visitors at its facilities.

-Effective 3/23/2020, no visitors will be permitted in any inpatient areas at UNC Health (UNC Medical Center, UNC REX, Chatham Hospital, UNC Hillsborough and Johnston Health) until further notice, with the exceptions noted below:
+No visitors will be allowed in the inpatient areas, outpatient areas, or Emergency Departments at UNC Health (UNC Medical Center, UNC REX, Chatham Hospital, UNC Hillsborough and Johnston Health) until further notice, with the exceptions noted below: